Fading Suns: Game system

-Fading Suns: Pax Alexis is the fourth edition, helmed by original writer Bill Bridges and published by Ulisses Spiele in 2020 via Kickstarter.
+Fading Suns: Pax Alexis is the fourth edition, helmed by original writer Bill Bridges and published by Ulisses Spiele in 2020 via a Kickstarter campaign.

 Authors

-Fading Suns was written by Andrew Greenberg and Bill Bridges, known for their involvement with the original Vampire: The Masquerade and Werewolf: The Apocalypse role-playing games both published by White Wolf Publishing.
+Fading Suns was written by Andrew Greenberg and Bill Bridges, known for their involvement with the original Vampire: The Masquerade and Werewolf: The Apocalypse role-playing games, both games published by White Wolf Publishing.

 Reception

 Andy Butcher reviewed Fading Suns for Arcane magazine, rating it an 8 out of 10 overall, and stated that "Fading Suns is an impressive and well put together game, with a unique background that sets it apart from the other sci-fi games currently available.
 If you're looking for a darker future for your players, this is worth the money."

 In the August 1997 edition of Dragon (Issue 238), Rick Swan liked the somber setting, but criticized the task resolution system: "Inexplicably, the designers pile on the numbers, adding stuff like effect dice, effect numbers, and complementary actions, all of which are intended to make task resolution more realistic, but just make it more confusing."
-But Swan liked the rest of the game, and gave it a rating of 5 out of 6, saying, "Although Fading Suns fails to scale the heights of Traveller — the setting isn't as rich, and the rules, though solid, aren't nearly as elegant — it succeeds on its own terms, evoking a vividly imagined future where street smarts count more than computer literacy, where betrayal and despair are more common than sunshine.
+However, Swan liked the rest of the game, and gave it a rating of 5 out of 6, saying, "Although Fading Suns fails to scale the heights of Traveller — the setting isn't as rich, and the rules, though solid, aren't nearly as elegant — it succeeds on its own terms, evoking a vividly imagined future where street smarts count more than computer literacy, where betrayal and despair are more common than sunshine.
 With nearly 50 pages of background to digest, it's not the easiest game to get into.
 But for players who like a little anguish with their space opera, it's worth the effort."

-In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath commented that this game inspired several later videogames, pointing out "In addition to Mass Effect, there are glimmers of Fading Suns in other science fiction videogames, like StarCraft and the Dead Space series."
+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath commented that Fading Suns inspired several later videogames, pointing out, "In addition to Mass Effect, there are glimmers of Fading Suns in other science fiction videogames, like StarCraft and the Dead Space series."